suhaib079/lab06/README.md

 Actual time needed to complete: 5 minutes

 21-02-2021 4:05pm - Application now has a fully-functional express server, with a GET route for the location resource.

+//lab 07//

+City Explorer
+Author: suhaib
+Version: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

+Overview
+So far this application will provide for you a map for any city in the world and the weather condition also if there is any parks available.

+Getting Started
+Architecture
+Express , cors , dotenv .